 Chocolate Peppermint Coating

 - Melt the Chocolate: Fill a medium saucepan with a few inches of water.
 Add the dark chocolate melting wafers to a bowl large enough to fit over the saucepan but not touch the water.

 - Bring the water to a simmer (don't let it boil!)
-Place the bowl over the saucepan and gently heat the chocolate wafers, stirring frequently, until they are nearly melted.
+Place the bowl over the saucepan and gently heat the wafers, stirring frequently, until they are nearly melted.
 Remove the bowl and place on a towel.
 Stir the chocolate until fully melted.
-(Alternatively, place the chocolate in a microwave safe bowl and microwave for 30 seconds at half power.
+(Alternatively, place it in a microwave safe bowl and microwave for 30 seconds at half power.
 Stir.
 If not melted, continue microwaving for 15 second intervals at half power and stirring each time until mostly melted.)

 - Add 1-2 droplets of peppermint oil to the chocolate and stir.